Hiking Tymor Park - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 1h15

-Explore 500 acres of Hudson Valley terrain in Dutchess County with this 2.4 km easy trail and 150 m elevation gain.
-Expect 1 hour of hiking through shifting landscapes—dense woodlands, open meadows, and stream crossings that feel surprisingly remote for a municipal park.
+Explore 500 acres of Hudson Valley terrain on this 2.4 km easy trail near Dutchess County, New York.
+With 150 m elevation gain and 1 hour estimated time, you'll move through diverse landscapes—dense woodlands, open meadows, and stream crossings—that feel surprisingly remote for a municipal park.

 Recommended for :